US equity futures trade cautiously higher ahead of Fed decision

 President Trump helped give equities an extra boost on Tuesday, confirming he will meet with Chinese President Xi at the G-20 meeting in Japan via a Tweet.
 Investors viewed the development as a positive sign for progress on trade talks.

-In Asian markets on Wednesday, China's Shanghai Composite Index gained 1 percent, Hong Kong's Hang Seng rose 2.6 percent.
+In Asian markets on Wednesday, China's Shanghai Composite Index gained 1 percent, Hong Kong's Hang Seng rose 2.6 percent and Japan's Nikkei jumped 1.7 percent.

 In European markets, London's FTSE slipped 0.2 percent, Germany's DAX gained 0.1 percent and France's CAC also added 0.1 percent.